-Our home has two upstairs bedrooms available with a shared bathroom, and a reading area between them.
-Standard fee covers one occupant; a $5/day fee covers a second occupant .
+Our home has two upstairs bedrooms available with a shared bathroom, and a reading area between them; and we have a 3-day minimum stay.
+Standard fee covers one occupant in one bedroom; a $5/day fee covers a second occupant in that bedroom.
 This listing is for the East facing bedroom.
 We're located on a 20 acre organic farm surrounded by woods, and about a twenty minute drive from Chapel Hill.
 My husband and I live on the lower floor, and work in the fields and forest just outside the door.

 If you've ever wondered what it's like to live and work on a family farm, here's your chance to find out.
 Depending upon what time of day or year it is, you'll see us harvesting tomatoes, lettuce, flowers, shiitake mushrooms; or cleaning onions, butternut squash, elephant garlic, delicata squash; or using a tractor to plow, till, bush hog, or lay plastic.
 And the next time you go to the grocery store after staying on our farm, you will know how that produce got there.

 During certain times of year we also have piglets, and later pigs, living in our forests or fields growing fat from corn and leftover vegetables.

 Our land was once part of an old southern farm which, when we bought it in the early '90's, was mostly abandoned and overrun by weeds and ancient shattered green-houses.
 We spent years of effort bringing it back to a lively family farm that once again helps support the community.